cniles/webmas/README.md

 `sudo apt-get update`

 ## running

-Pretty simple, just run the start script (note: it eats up port 80 by default, so you'll need to run it as sudo):
+Pretty simple, just run the scripts (note: it eats up port 80 by default, so you'll need to run it as sudo).
+So, from the repo's root directory:

-`sudo ./start` starts the backend
+`sudo ./bin/start` starts the backend

-`sudo ./stop` stops it
+`sudo ./bin/stop` stops it

-`sudo ./restart` well...you get it...
+`sudo ./bin/restart` well...you get it...

 ## some details
 Its configured by default to control *wiringPi pins* 7, 0, 1, 4 which are mapped to light strands 0, 1, 2, 3 respectively.
 Don't get these confused with the GPIO name, or the header number!